NStefan002/speedtyper.nvim/CONTRIBUTING.md

 - [Creating new Color Schemes](#creating-new-color-schemes)
 - [General tips when writing code](#general-tips-when-writing-code)
 - [Thank you](#thank-you)

+## Getting started

+If you want to contribute to `speedtyper.nvim`, and you don't have a specific idea in mind, you can check the [TODO](TODO.md) list for some ideas.

 ## Commit messages / PR title